Megadimension Neptunia VII: Zero Dimension Neptunia Z: Twilight of the Desperate CPU

-Nepgear begins repairs on a transportation device to send herself and Neptune home but the facility is attacked by Arfoire; a powerful CPU-like being with a lust for destruction.
-Neptune was successfully transported home, but Nepgear, out of reflex, jumped out to help save Uzume from Arfoire's forces.
+Nepgear works on a device to send herself and Neptune home but the facility is attacked by Arfoire; a powerful CPU-like being with a lust for destruction.
+Neptune was transported home, but Nepgear jumped out to help save Uzume from Arfoire's forces.
 This led the two to abandon their post and retreat.
-Back home, Neptune finds Histoire incapacitated due to her being an artificial life-form who overloaded as a result of her linking the two dimensions to bring Neptune home.
-With intel from the other CPUs, Neptune sets out to find an ancient artifact belonging to the original CPU of Planeptune which can reboot and upgrade Histoire.
-Neptune acquires the artifact from a hidden dungeon and begins to restore Histoire, hoping she can bring Nepgear home.
+Back home, Neptune finds Histoire incapacitated due to her overloading from linking dimensions to bring Neptune home.
+Soon, Neptune begins to restore Histoire, hoping she can bring Nepgear home.

-Meanwhile, in the Zero Dimension, Nepgear and Uzume attempt to regroup at Uzume's base but are intercepted by Arfoire.
-Fortunately, the two are able to defeat and capture her with assistance from an alternate, older Neptune.
-The older Neptune reveals that she is a dimension traveler who comes from a Planeptune under the rule of Plutia (a close friend from the previous game, who rules in another dimension, the Ultra Dimension) who came to the Zero Dimension with the power of Croire (a dimension-crossing antagonist, also from the previous game) after capturing her, though Croire has since escaped.
+Meanwhile, in the Zero Dimension, Nepgear and Uzume are intercepted by Arfoire.
+The two are saved by an alternate, older Neptune.
+The older Neptune reveals that she is a dimension traveler who comes from a Planeptune under the rule of Plutia (a close friend from the previous game, who rules in the Ultra Dimension) who came to the Zero Dimension with the power of Croire (a dimension-crossing antagonist, also from the previous game) after capturing her, though Croire has since escaped.

-Arfoire manages to escape by manipulating the party and tracks down Croire, resulting in a formidable new alliance.
-The party are unable to defeat Arfoire who has stolen power from Croire to boost her own, but successfully recaptures Croire.
-With her enhanced abilities, Arfoire frees Dark Purple from the pocket dimension and fuses with it, though the party are able to re-confine the fused deity by boosting Uzume's powers with Planeptune's shares, creating a cross-dimensional portal in the process.
-Neptune rejoins the party through the portal and aids the group in destroying the giant deity, though the portal's temperamental nature causes Neptune and Nepgear to return home after the battle, and a heartwarming farewell to their new friend Uzume.
-Uzume and Umio plan to rebuild their world, though the older Neptune's fate is left uncertain.
+The party are unable to defeat Arfoire who has stolen power from Croire to boost her own, but recapture Croire.
+Arfoire frees Dark Purple from the pocket dimension and fuses with it, though the party are able to re-confine the fused deity, creating a cross-dimensional portal in the process.
+Neptune rejoins the party through the portal and aids the group in destroying the giant deity, though the portal's temperamental nature causes Neptune and Nepgear to return home after the battle.
+Uzume and her friend Umio plan to rebuild their world, though the older Neptune's fate is left uncertain.